Natural Options to Reverse Parkinsons Symptoms

 Response:

-One of the interviews in Pioneers of Recovery (www.pioneersofrecovery.com) is with a man Nathan Zakheim, who used Dr. Paneri’s ayurvedic approach to heal.
+One of the interviews in Pioneers of Recovery (www.pioneersofrecovery.com) is with a man Nathan Zakheim, who used Dr. Paneri’s Ayurvedic approach to heal.
 He is symptom free today.
-I have some evidence that the ayurvedic approach can be a huge benefit to people.
+I have some evidence that Ayurvedics as a Parkinsons treatment can be a huge benefit to people.

 I personally believe that the root of many symptoms lies in the gut.
 Getting your digestive system back on line and fully functional is a key to being able to fully and completely recover.
-Ayurvedics is an excellent approach to accomplish this goal.
+Ayurvedics as a Parkinsons treatment is an excellent approach to accomplish this goal.

 Dr. Paneri’s family has treated people with neurological problems for many generations so he is certainly no “fly by night.”
 Know that there are also many experienced ayurvedic practitioners in the US, Canada and other countries as well.